cisco-open/flame/docs/job.md

-# App specification
+# Job specification

-An ML app runs within a scope of namespace.
+An ML job runs within a scope of namespace.
 In other words, all the ML components should be described within a namespace.
-A namespace is an abstracted container for an ML app.
+A namespace is an abstracted container for an ML job.
 Hence, a namespace must be globally unique.
 A namespace consists of roles (ML components) and channels (link between components).
 A role is an abstraction entity that interacts with the other role connected via a channel.
-The incarnation of a role is specific to application.
+The incarnation of a role is specific to job.

-## App
+## Job

-The follwoing shows a basic schema for an app.
+The follwoing shows a basic schema for a job.
 ```
-type: app
+type: job
 namespace: <name>
 priority:
   - trainingScore: <min_accuracy_or_score>